alykoshin/require-dir-all/README.md

 # TODO

-- Add support for glob definitions (other package - require-glob?)
+- Add support for glob-like definitions?

 ```js
 // from http://stackoverflow.com/a/28976201/2774010